ScratchJr: User interface

-In addition to sprites, kids can add backgrounds to projects, to give them a setting and atmosphere.
+In addition to sprites, children can add backgrounds to projects to create a setting and atmosphere.
 Each background is treated like a page in a book, and has its own set of sprites.
-A project can have a maximum of 4 backgrounds.
+A project can have a maximum of four backgrounds.

 Use in school settings

-ScratchJr is an app for developing computational thinking skills in elementary classrooms, especially in settings with pre-reading students such as Pre-K to 2nd grade.
+ScratchJr is an app for developing computational thinking skills in elementary classrooms, especially in settings with pre-reading students such as Pre-K to 2nd grade (approximately aged 5-7 years old).

 It is used in a plethora of schools including many classrooms across Massachusetts.
 For instance, it is utilized by Kindergarten classrooms at the Eliot-Pearson Children's School in Medford, affiliated with the Tufts University, and in the Jewish Community Day School in Watertown, Boston.
+Beyond classroom use, the platform is also utilized as a bridge for transitional learning, helping students move from basic logic games to creative algorithm building through structured project workflows.

 Languages

 ScratchJr is available in Catalan, Chinese, Dutch, Danish, English, French, German, Italian, Japanese, Norwegian, Polish, Portuguese, Brazilian Portuguese, Spanish, Swedish, Thai, Turkish and Welsh.